figante/multi-lorentzian/README.md

               1         -1          0          0      1e+20      1e+24
 bayes off

-\# Here I ignore dataeerts 5 and 6 because I am not fitting them.
+\# Here I ignore datasets 5 and 6 because I am not fitting them.
 Once I have the fit
 \# I can notice them again and the model of the lags and the coherence should pass through the data.

 ignore 5-6:**